ec965/mosaic/README.md

 I started this project using PostgreSQL, but because of the structure of the pixel image data model, I switched the MongoDB.
 MongoDB allows me to continue adding tools to the random/image generators without having to reconfigure my database.

 ## API Reference

 ### `/api/auth` (public)

 Used for authentication and distributing JWT.

 #### POST `/register`

-* request: username and password
+- request: username and password
-* reqponse:
+- reqponse:
-  * success: username & "reigstration successful" message
+  - success: username & "reigstration successful" message
-  * error: username already exists
+  - error: username already exists

 #### POST `/login`

-* request: username and password
+- request: username and password
-* repsonse:
+- repsonse:
-  * success: username and jwt
+  - success: username and jwt
-  * error:
+  - error:
-    * "Your username doesn't exist."
+    - "Your username doesn't exist."
-    * "Your password is invalid."
+    - "Your password is invalid."

 ### `/api/app` (private: requires JWT)

 These routes are for the random generator, image generator, homepage, and profile pages.

 #### GET `/myprojects`

 Gets a users projects and information

-* reponse: query with id of user of whom to get projects
+- reponse: query with id of user of whom to get projects
-* response: user and user's data information
+- response: user and user's data information

 #### POST `/new`

 Creates new project

-* request: data for a new data entry
+- request: data for a new data entry
-* reponse: new data id
+- reponse: new data id

 #### PATCH `/update`

 Updates projects after editing.

-* request: data id and project information to update
+- request: data id and project information to update
-* reponse: data id
+- reponse: data id

 #### GET `/recent`

 Used for home page content.

-* reponse: 18 most recent projects
+- reponse: 18 most recent projects

 ### `/api/project` (private: requirest JWT)

 These routes are for the page showing a single project, comments, and deleting projects.

 #### GET `/`

 Get the data of a specific project

-* request: query with project id
+- request: query with project id
-* reponse: project data
+- reponse: project data

 #### DELETE `/delete`

 Delete a project

-* request: query with project id
+- request: query with project id
-* reponse: 200
+- reponse: 200

 #### POST `/comment`

 Post a new comment for a project.

-* request: project id and comment text
+- request: project id and comment text
-* reponse: new comment information
+- reponse: new comment information

 #### PATCH `/comment`

 Edit a comment

-* request: project id, comment id, and text
+- request: project id, comment id, and text
-* reponse: updated comment data
+- reponse: updated comment data

 #### DELETE `/comment`

 Delete a comment

-* request: project id and comment id
+- request: project id and comment id
-* reponse: 200
+- reponse: 200

 ## Todo

-* change password
-* css animations
+- css animations
-* quick sort over insertion sort
+- quick sort over insertion sort
-* sorting HSL
+- sorting HSL
-* custom sliders and other inputs
+- custom sliders and other inputs

-1. moved delete project route to app/delete